-Everybody's watching the U.S. Federal Reserve Bank these days and speculating about what they are going to do.
+Everybody's watching the U.S. Federal Reserve Bank these days and speculating about what it's going to do.
 Given Bernanke's speech yesterday in Cambridge, markets now appear to be perceiving a still-dovish Fed.

 But why is the Fed still so dovish?
 What are they worried about?
 Here's an interesting twist: Few people are talking about the complete collapse in money velocity, which is now at a five-decade low.

 See the chart below:

 Money velocity is one of those key metrics on the Fed dashboard.
 If the trillions in Fed stimulus were really working its way into the economy, or "Main Street," as it was designed to do, you would see an increase in the rate at which money moves through the economic system with lending, monetary transactions, and economic activity -- the measure known as Money Velocity.

 When economic activity is high and at risk of overheating, such is in the late 1990s, the velocity of money is high, reflecting the fact that money is changing hands in transactions and banking activity.
 In fact, the opposite is now happening.
 As shown by the chart above, money velocity, as determined by the M1 and M2 measures, has collapsed.
 This may reflect the economic malaise that things are not as good as the financial markets appear to be telling us.

 If you want a quick lesson on this, follow this awesome Khan Academy video.